-The TOW study is used by community foundations statewide to help Missourians understand the need to keep a portion of the money earned for future generations.
+Community foundations statewide use the study to help Missourians understand the need to keep a portion of the money earned in their community for future generations.
 It is also used to increase philanthropy resulting in the sustainability of social and human services.
 In an ever-increasing environment of dwindling state and federal monetary assistance, philanthropic dollars will be needed to bridge future gaps maintaining regional sustainability.

 Much of this wealth is currently invested in family homes, farms, retirement accounts, and other appreciated assets—some of which may be heavily taxed if given to heirs.
-With most estates in the U.S., most assets go to heirs.
 For generations, people lived their entire lives close to their birthplace and as wealth passed from one generation to the next, most stayed in the same town or county.
 This is no longer true… once the wealth leaves our communities, it may never return.